-Connecting to Puhti
+Connecting to CSC supercomputers

-Connecting to Puhti is done with
+Connecting to CSC supercomputers is done with

 connection type).
-Clicking the Open button starts a new terminal
+Clicking the Open button starts a new terminal session and asks for

 Using graphical applications

 The Puhti and Mahti web interfaces are good platforms for using most graphical applications, such as Jupyter notebooks and RStudio, in Puhti and Mahti.
 Additionally, you can launch a remote desktop for running various graphical user interfaces.
 With the web interface you can also open a persistent shell on a compute node which will keep running even if you would close your browser or lose internet connection.

 If you for some reason want to use a slower, X11 based graphical connection, your local computer must have an X server program installed and running.
 In Linux and macOS an X server is normally installed automatically, while for Windows it needs to be installed separately.
 A free X server for Windows is provided, for example, by MobaXterm or Xming.

 Depending on your local

 ssh version, you may also need to add option